When we started researching this “Best Cities for Expats” list back in September, it was a different world.

-It has an incredible expat community with multiple public Facebook pages with job listings, apartments and invitations just to grab coffee.
+It has an incredible expat community with multiple public Facebook pages with job listings, apartments and invitations just to grab a coffee.
 Also, most people speak English.

 Every quality of life list in the world has Vienna at the top, or highly ranked.